Award Deadlines and Submissions

 - Up to three letters of recommendation

-Nominations for this year's award or questions about the nomination procedures should be sent to: Dr. Lance Kriegsfeld, Chair, SBN Awards Committee, at email@example.com.
-Submission of nomination should be sent via this form.
+Questions about the nomination procedures should be sent to: Dr. Cynthia Jordan, Chair, SBN Awards Committee, at email@example.com.

 Daniel S. Lehrman Lifetime Achievement Award in Behavioral Neuroendocrinology

 The Society for Behavioral Neuroendocrinology honors one of its members with the Daniel S. Lehrman Lifetime Achievement Award.
-The award serves three important purposes: (1) to honor the lifetime achievements of distinguished investigators in our field; (2) to educate junior members of SBN about the life and work of distinguished senior members; and (3) to create an opportunity for publication education and outreach by highlighting the contributions of a distinguished member.
+The award serves three important purposes: (1) to honor the lifetime achievements of distinguished investigators in our field and (2) to educate junior members of SBN about the life and work of distinguished senior members, including their role in publication education, outreach and other efforts that exemplify good stewardship of our discipline.